The best way to do business money transfer to Canada from the US

 Wait time

 SWIFT payments also aren’t the fastest.
-They can take up to four business days to clear, which is often frustrating for your business as well as who you’re sending business money to.
-A lengthy wait time could be detrimental to your business if you’re on a tight deadline with vendors and suppliers, and also fuels uncertainty for employees who expect to see payroll money deposited into their accounts on a certain day.
+They can take up to four business days to clear, which is often frustrating for your business and the business you’re sending money to.
+A lengthy wait time could harm your business if you’re on a tight deadline with vendors and suppliers.
+It also fuels uncertainty for employees who expect to see payroll money deposited into their accounts on a certain day.

 These wait times might also affect the flow of your supply chain.
-Vendors and suppliers will have to wait for payments to clear before they can send products and services.
-This creates hurdles in your overall operations.
+Vendors and suppliers must wait for payments to clear before they can send products and services, which creates hurdles in your overall operations.

 [Related: Six surprising reasons your bank transfer is delayed]